-shift distribution appears to be small in practice.
-Our results therefore suggest that the high-z rate for Swift bursts may be even lower than previously suspected (by e.g., Perley et al. 2009c); a few events per year.
-This underscores the challenges faced by recent efforts to observe high-redshift GRBs, and helps to explain the recent paucity of confirmed high-z events.
-Likewise, it contributes to our finding that the intrinsic high-z GRB rate density is somewhat more modest than earlier estimates; §6.3.
+While it is possible that we are preferentially missing GRBs at $z \gtrsim 6$ in SHOALS relative to the all-Swift sample owing to the fluence cut, as discussed earlier in this section, the impact of a fluence cut at $10^{-6}$ on the redshift distribution appears to be small in practice.
+Our results therefore suggest that the high-z rate for Swift bursts may be even lower than previously suspected (by, e.g., Perley et al. 2009c): a few events per year.
+This underscores the challenges faced by recent efforts to observe high-redshift GRBs and helps to explain the recent paucity of confirmed high-z events.
+Likewise, it contributes to our finding that the intrinsic high-z GRB rate density is somewhat more modest than earlier estimates (Section 6.3).

 6.2.
-Sample Completeness With Respect to Prompt Emission Properties
+Sample Completeness with Respect to Prompt Emission Properties

-While we elected to cut on fluence34 for the reasons detailed in §3.6, Swift's primary trigger mechanism is more strongly tied to a burst's peak flux, and a difficultto-quantify incompleteness affects the satellite's ability to detect and trigger on bursts with peak flux close to its threshold-complicating, in principle, any attempts to measure the intrinsic GRB rate.
-While a cut on peak flux at a value above the incompleteness level would largely eliminate this concern, the impact of our fluence cut is less straightforward: it is possible that Swift itself may have missed some GRBs whose fluence was above our cut level but whose peak flux was too low to trigger the instrument (due to a particularly long and smooth light curve).
+While we elected to cut on fluence for the reasons detailed in Section 3.6, Swift's primary trigger mechanism is more strongly tied to a burst's peak flux, and a difficult-to-quantify incompleteness affects the satellite's ability to detect and trigger on bursts with peak flux close to its threshold complicating, in principle, any attempts to measure the intrinsic GRB rate.
+While a cut on peak flux at a value above the incompleteness level would largely eliminate this concern, the impact of our fluence cut is less straightforward: it is possible that Swift itself may have missed some GRBs whose fluence was above our cut level but whose peak flux was too low to trigger the instrument (owing to a particularly long and smooth light curve).

 Even so, we have reason to expect that the sample established by our fluence cut is nearly complete.
-In Figure
+In Figure 5

-$^{^{33}}$ Here and in subsequent analysis we place photometric redshifts (there are only six) at their best-fit values, and also use our best-guess redshift values for GRBs 070808 and 110709B.
+&lt;sup>32 Here and in subsequent analysis we place photometric redshifts (there are only six) at their best-fit values and also use our best-guess redshift values for GRB 070808 and GRB 110709B.
 The remaining unknown-z bursts are omitted.
-Removing photometric/insecure host redshifts would slightly decrease (by ~ 15%) the fraction of $z \sim 3.5 - 5.5$ events in the sample and have neglibile impact on the rest of the distribution; this would not influence our results/conclusions.
-If all unknown-z events were very close to thir maximum redshift, their inclusion would increase the fraction of $z \sim 3.5 - 5.5$ events slightly (by ~ 20%) and likewise have neglible impact on the rest of the distribution; again this would not affect our results or conclusions.
+Removing photometric/insecure host redshifts would slightly decrease (by ~15%) the fraction of $z \sim 3.5$ -5.5 events in the sample and have negligible impact on the rest of the distribution; this would not influence our results/conclusions.
+If all unknown-z events were very close to their maximum redshift, their inclusion would increase the fraction of $z \sim 3.5$ -5.5 events slightly (by ~20%) and likewise have neglible impact on the rest of the distribution; again, this would not affect our results or conclusions.

-$^{^{34}}$ Here and throughout the paper, we emphasize that the flux and fluence we refer to as measured refer only to the BAT 15-150 keV band, not broad-band or bolometric values.
-Because GRBs occupy a wide range of intrinsic $E{\rm peak}$ there are many GRBs with bolometric fluences well above our cut that BAT is insensitive to, but because we consider BAT-band properties alone this does not impact our analysis or conclusions.
+&lt;sup>33 Here and throughout the paper, we emphasize that the flux and fluence we refer to as measured refer only to the BAT 15-150 keV band, not broadband or bolometric values.
+Because GRBs occupy a wide range of intrinsic $E{peak}$ , there are many GRBs with bolometric fluences well above our cut that BAT is insensitive to, but because we consider BAT-band properties alone, this does not impact our analysis or conclusions.